 Sugar-crusted crackly topped cookies with a chewy, moist interior - these chocolate sugar cookies are texturally perfect.
 They have a rich chocolate taste thanks to a hefty amount of cocoa powder.
 Instant espresso further enhances cocoa powder's flavor - the result is delicious chocolaty cookies.

 The delicious chocolate taste and chewy texture of these chocolate sugar cookies are reminiscent of fudgy brownies.
-The brownie-like flavor makes them the perfect match for a large glass of cold milk or a cup of hot coffee.
+The brownie-like flavor, like in these brownie mix cookies, makes them the perfect match for a large glass of cold milk or a cup of hot coffee.
 Enjoy this recipe any time of the year, or add it to your holiday cookie selection.

 Thick and Chewy Chocolate Sugar Cookies